Quasinormal modes of charged black holes with corrections from nonlinear electrodynamics: Introduction

-Until today, there is no evidence for the existence of charged black holes in our universe, but there have been discussions on the possibility.
+Until today, there is no evidence for the existence of charged black holes in our universe although there have been attempts to search them e.g.~by analyzing LIGO-Virgo data \cite{Carullo:2021oxn}.
+However, the possibility of their existence has often been discussed.
 For example, in Refs.\,\cite{Zajacek:2018ycb, Zajacek:2019kla}, it is pointed out that a black hole should have a slight electric charge by assuming a balance between the number of protons and electrons around the black hole.
 Furthermore, a rotating black hole in a uniform magnetic field can have an electric charge proportional to its spin, as known as the Wald solution \cite{Wald:1974np}.
 On the other hand, magnetically charged black holes may be produced in the early universe, and they are more likely to retain the magnetic charge avoiding the neutralization by ordinary matter accreting on them unlike electrically charged counterparts \cite{Maldacena:2020skw}.
 Therefore, electrically or magnetically charged black holes are not merely objects of mathematical interest, and it is worth studying the quasinormal modes of them to correctly capture the parameters of realistic black holes from observations.

 The effects of electrodynamics beyond the Maxwell theory can appear, for example, when one considers quantum vacuum polarization.
 An example of the effective Lagrangian taking in the electron one-loop corrections is known as the Euler--Heisenberg Lagrangian \cite{Heisenberg:1936nmg}.
 It includes higher-order terms of the electromagnetic field in addition to the Maxwell Lagrangian, such as $(F^{\mu\nu}F_{\mu\nu})^2$ and $(F^{\mu\nu}\widetilde{F}_{\mu\nu})^2$ with suppressions proportional to $m_e^{-4}$, where $F_{\mu\nu}$ is the electromagnetic field strength tensor, $\til{F}_{\mu\nu}$ is its Hodge dual, and $m_e$ is the electron mass.
 More generally, the effective Lagrangian of electrodynamics incorporating some high energy effects is considered to be given by a general function of $F_{\mu\nu}$ and $\til{F}_{\mu\nu}$.
 Such a framework is collectively referred to as nonlinear electrodynamics.
 An old example of nonlinear electrodynamics is Born--Infeld theory, which was proposed in the 1930s to remove the divergence of the electron's self-energy within classical electrodynamics \cite{Born:1934gh}.